marilyn-n/DOM-todo-app/README.md

 ## Properties

-* textContent: It changes the content of a text.
+* textContent: It changes the ctext content of a element.